-Run River Birches along the edge of a creek or stream.
-Or, use them with other water-loving plants in a planned Rain Garden to filter potentially polluted runoff from roofs and streets.
+Run River Birch trees along the edge of a creek or stream.
+Or use them with other water-loving plants in a planned rain garden to filter potentially polluted runoff from roofs and streets.

 You'd never want to count out using a Birch tree as a pretty accent tree anchoring a front yard planting.
-Give them the room they need...and select impactful, small ornamental Birch trees for best results.
+Give them the room they need, and select the right types of birch trees.
+Opt for impactful, small ornamental birch trees for best results.

-You'll never regret showcasing the rugged, exfoliating bark of Fox Valley River Birch tree! colors are so handsome...and this improved modern cultivar rarely needs pruning.
+You'll never regret showcasing the rugged, exfoliating bark of Fox Valley River Birch tree.
+The colors are so handsome, and this improved modern cultivar rarely needs pruning.

 Birch trees can be grown as a single trunk or multi-stemmed clump.
 Use a mix of both to replicate a naturalized stand.

-Dura Heat River Birch is a heat-tolerant cultivar that stands up where others won't.
-Home owners in Zone 9 can finally get the Birch look they crave with this disease-resistant variety.
+The Dura Heat River Birch tree is a heat-tolerant cultivar that stands up where others won't.
+Homeowners in zone 9 can finally get the Birch look they crave with this disease-resistant variety.

 Even balconies or Roof Gardens can get in on a little Birch action.
 Grow Cesky Golden Dwarf Birch in containers for their bold foliage.